backdrop-contrib/snazzy/README.md

 ## Configuration

-On larger screens and on the home page Snazzy puts the "Header" region and the first block inside the "Top" region side by side.
+On larger screens on the home page Snazzy puts the "Header" region and the first block inside the "Top" region side by side.
 If you do not want that "split header", you can turn it off on the theme's settings page (admin/appearance/settings/snazzy).
 Just uncheck the "Front page